Last updated on October 13th, 2023 at 02:20 pm

-There are vegan hot dogs, veggie burgers, vegan turkey (Tofurkey), vegan sausages.
-There is vegan (dairy-free) cheese which can be used to make mac and cheese or vegan pizzas.
+There are vegan hot dogs, veggie burgers, vegan turkey (Tofurkey), and vegan sausages.
+Vegan (dairy-free) cheese can be used to make mac and cheese or vegan pizzas.

 What Does A Day In The Life of a Vegan Look Like?

-Lunch is usually either a salad and/or soup, maybe with a hummus or vegan turkey sandwich on gluten-free bread, or if I am indulging one of my favorite tempeh Reuben sandwiches (and yes you can make a vegan version of a Reuben sandwich and it’s incredibly delicious!).
+Lunch is usually either a salad and soup, maybe with a hummus or vegan turkey sandwich on gluten-free bread, or if I am indulging in one of my favorite tempeh Reuben sandwiches.
+And yes, you can make a vegan version of a Reuben sandwich, and it’s delicious.

-I tend to have either some kind of veggie dish like a stir fry or gluten-free pasta with spaghetti sauce and meatballs or a traditional favorite like a veggie burger with all the fixins’ for dinner, along with greens or a salad of some kind.
-And I eat a little bit of dark vegan chocolate every single day!
+I tend to have either some kind of veggie dish like a stir fry or gluten-free pasta with spaghetti sauce and meatballs or a traditional favorite like a veggie burger with all the fixings for dinner, along with greens or a salad of some kind.
+And I eat a little bit of dark vegan chocolate every single day.

 How Can You Try A Vegan Diet?

-There are so many resources out there to help people learn more about eating a plant-based diet, without any meat-based products.
-Here is a great list of vegan sources of protein.
+There are so many resources to help people learn more about eating a plant-based diet without any meat-based products.
+Here is an excellent list of vegan sources of protein.

-I love the Website Happy Herbivore, which has tons of great vegan, low-fat recipes and also offers weekly meal plans that can be purchased for only $1 a day, and that even include grocery lists of what you need to shop for to make this week’s vegan meals!
+I love the website Happy Herbivore, which has tons of great vegan, low-fat recipes, offers weekly meal plans that can be purchased for only $1 a day, and includes grocery lists of what you need to shop for to make a week of vegan meals.

-For those who have not seen it yet, the documentary Forks Over Knives does an amazing job of sharing how “going vegan” has saved countless lives by curing people of heart disease, diabetes, high blood pressure, cancer and more.
-Most diet-related illnesses are linked to the saturated fats, nitrates, chemicals and more in meat, dairy, fast food and processed foods.
+For those who have not seen it, the documentary Forks Over Knives does a fantastic job of sharing how “going vegan” has saved countless lives by curing people of heart disease, diabetes, high blood pressure, cancer, and more.
+Most diet-related illnesses are linked to saturated fats, nitrates, chemicals, and more in meat, dairy, fast food, and processed foods.

 Why Go Vegan?

-Ellen DeGeneres, Beyoncé and Jay Z, JLo, and Brad Pitt are some of the more well-known vegans who make a point of sharing how much they love this diet and lifestyle.
+Ellen DeGeneres, Beyoncé and Jay Z, JLo, and Brad Pitt are some of the more well-known vegans who share how much they love this diet and lifestyle.